d-gilles/DWH-to-go/README.md

 ### Next Steps

-- Configure your dbt Cloud account and connect it to Snowflake.
+- Configure dbt Cloud account and connect it to Snowflake.
 - Deploy the Metabase container with Terraform.
-- Expand the platform by adding more components and integrating additional tools.